cycloptux/GiselleBot-Documentation/docs/source/moderation_and_administration/administration.rst

 Command Description
 ^^^^^^^^^^^^^^^^^^^
 Sets the time it takes (in seconds) for **in-server** greet messages to be auto-deleted.
 Set it to 0 to disable automatic deletion.
-The maximum time you can set is 1800 (30 minutes).
+The maximum time you can set is 300 (5 minutes).

 .. note::
-    This does not apply to DM greet messages.
+    This setting does not apply to DM greet messages.

 Permissions Needed
 ^^^^^^^^^^^^^^^^^^